- a roundup of news from St.Andrew's

 Andrew's Net is our church magazine and is published three times a year.
-The current edition was published in time for Easter 2019.
 It contains lots of useful information about St.Andrew's.
 We always welcome potential contributions for publication.
-Do let us know if you have anything to share.The next edition will be produced in September and the last copy date is Sunday 1st.
-September.
+Do let us know if you have anything to share.

 In addition to the normal range of services St. Andrew's is open and manned on many Wednesdays throughout the year for heritage visits, prayer and reflection.
-The 2019 season is from Wednesday 6th March, and continues through until the end of November.
+The 2020 season is from Wednesday 4th March, and continues through until the end of November.

-March, April, October, November - Wednesdays 10:15am - 3:15pm.
+March, April - Wednesdays 10:15am - 3:15pm.